guangyaodou/guangyaodou.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year data science master at University of [University of Pennsylvania](https://www.upenn.edu/).
+This semester, I am working as a NLP research assistant in the Management Department at Wharton.

-I obtained my BS in Computer Science at [Brandeis University](https://www.brandeis.edu/).
-After my sophomore year, I worked at Amazon as a Software Development Engineer intern in the Payment Service team in the summer of 2021.
-I was also a TA for the [Data Structures and Fundamentals of Computing](https://www.brandeis.edu/departments/computer-science/course-schedule/course?acad_year=2021&crse_id=001722&strm=1211&class_section=1).
-I have been doing research on Electroencephalography (EEG)-based Brain-Computer Interfaces, applications of machine learning, and deep learning, supervised by Professor [Xiaodong Qu](https://www.cs.swarthmore.edu/~xqu1/).
-I also served as a reviewer for [NeurIPS 2022 Datasets and Benchmarks Track](https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks). .
+Moreover, I am doing machine unlearning research on LLMs under the supervision of Professor Chris Callison-Burch.

-This semester, I work as a research assistant in the Management Department at Wharton.
+I obtained my BS in Computer Science at Brandeis University.
+During my undergrad, I did research on Electroencephalography (EEG)-based Brain-Computer Interfaces, applications of machine learning, and deep learning, supervised by Professor [Xiaodong Qu](https://www.cs.swarthmore.edu/~xqu1/).
+I also served as a reviewer for [NeurIPS 2022 Datasets and Benchmarks Track](https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks).

 I am actively looking for ML-related internships in the summer of 2024.
 Please contact me if you have any questions or are interested in collab!